ryddle/xcolor/README.md

 # xcolor
-WARNING: this library is at early development xcolor.js is a JavaScript library for color manipulation and conversion.
+WARNING: this library is at early development<br>
+xcolor.js is a JavaScript library for color manipulation and conversion.
 It provides a simple and intuitive API for working with colors in various formats, including hexadecimal, RGB, HSL, and more.

 ## Installation